LJWatson/website-tink-eleventy/src/posts/2017-01-14-using-the-aria-current-attribute.md

 When a screen reader encounters the link identified with `aria-current`, it will announce something like ["Home, current page link"](https://www.youtube.com/watch?v=as2CZKc4Kx4).

 Whenever `aria-current` is used with a value other than true, that information is incorporated into the screen reader announcement.
-For example in this set of steps, a screen reader will announce ["Do this, current step link"](https://www.youtube.com/watch?v=BxSzMuHXrPg&feature=youtu.be).
+For example in this set of steps, a screen reader will announce "Do this, current step link"."

 ```html
 <ol>